Jean-LucDeRieux/ML_Models/README.md

 # Machine Learning Models
 Welcome to Machine Learning Models repository!
-This repository is dedicated to the demonstrating the most common machine learning algorithms from scratch for acedmic growth in the field of machine learning.
+This repository is dedicated to the demonstration the most common machine learning algorithms from scratch for acedmic growth in the field of machine learning.

 # Dataset I use #